Charltsing/PDFontFixer/README.md

 1. Resizing the window may affect the OCR recognition accuracy.
 2. If red text appears after recognition, it indicates that the OCR result for that line may be incorrect.
 3. Conversely, the absence of red text does not guarantee that the OCR result is completely correct.
 4. Manual correction is still necessary.
+5. It supports five languages, including Simplified Chinese, Traditional Chinese, English, Japanese, and Chinese Pinyin.